Synchronize branches with Guidewire VCS

 You're fully responsible for setting up and maintaining the configuration for the bring-your-own code repository method.
 For details, see Bring-your-own code repository.

-To synchronize branches between the Guidewire VCS and your remote repository, you must keep the same standards and requirements as when using only Guidewire VCS directly.
+To synchronize branches between the Guidewire VCS and your external repository, you must keep the same standards and requirements as when using only Guidewire VCS directly.
 In particular, you can't push changes in the Guidewire Layer as they will be rejected when pushing to the Guidewire VCS, even if you successfully pushed the changes to your repository.

 For details on changes in the Guidewire Layer, see Troubleshooting.